 If you’re familiar with The Pulse on Repulse Bay Beach then you already know what a hot spot this location is.
 And it’s not limited to one demographic – it has a good mix of everything and caters to everyone, from families to Hong Kong hipsters.
-Here’s our guide to some of its highlights.
+Here’s our guide to some of its highlights, from where to get a coffee to restaurants for a romantic dinner!

 Looking to impress visitors from out of town?
 Try new contemporary Balinese restaurant TRi.
 It has a unique and quite stunning space, and can host large groups of people in a private setting surrounded by some seriously beautiful interior architecture.